elastic/rally/CONTRIBUTING.md

 Rally builds using virtualenv.
 When importing into IntelliJ you will need to define an appropriate Python SDK, which is provided by virtualenv.
 For more details on defining a Python SDK in IntelliJ please refer to their documentation.
 We recommend using the Python SDK that `make prereq` creates.
+This is typically created via `Virtualenv Environment` / `Existing Environment` and pointing to `.venv/bin/python3` within the Rally source directory.

-In order to run tests within the IDE, ensure the `Python Integrated Tools` `Default Test Runner` is set to `pytest`.
+In order to run tests within the IDE, ensure the `Python Integrated Tools` / `Testing` / `Default Test Runner` is set to `pytest`.

 ### Submitting your changes